 Paradise Lodge and Bungalows may be the best hotel near Lake Louise.
 While not directly on the lake it is only a 500-meter walk from the lake.

-Rooms, cabins, and apartments here have character and offer a comfortable stay with kitchens in a number of suites.
+Rooms, cabins, and apartments here have character and offer a comfortable stay with kitchens in several suites.
+Paradise Lodge is only operational during the summer months.

 Lake Louise Inn